partrickJhonson/beef/Interface.md

 ## Login

-First when you arrive on the BeEF web server (probably at [http://localhost:3000/ui/panel](http://localhost:3000/ui/panel) if you starts with BeEF), you'll see the login page :
+First when you arrive on the BeEF web server (default is [http://localhost:3000/ui/panel](http://localhost:3000/ui/panel) if you haven't customised as in [Configuration](https://github.com/beefproject/beef/wiki/Configuration)), you'll see the login page :

 [[Images/interface-login.png|align=center]]